-The upcoming test for Biomedical Technician consists of a structured interview.
-There will be approximately 8 scenarios and associated focusing questions on the interview.
-The scenarios will be about issues, situations, responsibilities, activities, incidents, etc., which a new Biomedical Technician may have to address.
+The upcoming test for Construction Supervisor consists of a structured interview.
+There will be approximately eleven scenarios and associated focusing questions on the interview.
+The scenarios will be about issues, situations, responsibilities, activities, incidents, etc., which a new Construction Supervisor may have to address.
 You will have time beforehand to prepare your response to some or all parts of the interview.
-After the preparation period is over, you will be taken to a testing room to begin your interview session.
+After the preparation period is over, you will begin your interview session.
 The scenarios and focusing questions will be narrated.
 You will respond orally to each scenario and all focusing questions.
 Your response will be recorded.
 You will have a specified number of minutes to respond to each question.
-If you complete your response before the allotted time has elapsed you must wait until the time expires and a new scenario is presented.
+If you complete your response before the allotted time has elapsed, you must wait until the time expires and a new scenario is presented.

-On the day of the test, you will be provided with a test preparation guide that contains some or all of the actual scenarios and focusing questions you will respond to during the interview.
+On the day of the test, you will be provided with a test preparation guide that contains some or all the actual scenarios and focusing questions you will respond to during the interview.
 You will have a specified number of minutes to read through the scenario and focusing questions and prepare your responses.
 The preparation period includes any time you spend reading the interview instructions.